Product List

 Introduction to Tin Chemicals

-From their first use in the Bronze Age through modern times, tin and tin compounds have continued to evolve as critical performance additives in applications ranging from personal care to industrial catalysis.
+From their first use in the Bronze Age through modern times, tin chemicals have continued to evolve as critical performance additives in applications ranging from personal care to industrial catalysis.
 Their evolution stems from the versatile nature of elemental tin, which can be refined and processed to form two families of compounds: inorganic tins (e.g. stannous chloride dihydrate and stannous octoate) and organometallic tins (e.g. dibutyltin dilaurate and dimethyltin dineodecanoate).

-Chemistry of Tin
+Chemistry of Tin Chemicals

 Tin compounds exist in two stable oxidation states: Sn2+ (stannous, tin(II)) and Sn4+ (stannic, tin(IV)).
 The Sn3+ oxidation state is accessible; however, it is unstable and very few kinetically stable compounds exist.
 Two classes of tin compounds can be derived from either oxidation state (i.e., inorganic tins and organometallic tins).
 Organometallic tins indeed comprise Sn2+ or Sn4+ atoms, however the “organo-” contribution is derived from the presence of tin-carbon (Sn-C) bonds.
 Inorganic tin species do not contain Sn-C bonds and are chemically and physically different from organometallic tins.